Most Popular Interview Questions on Azure Test Plan:

 While TFS test management tool is catching up the market in a gradual way, we tried to take a deep dive into the subject, consolidating its nitty-gritty and have tried our best to acquaint our QA folks on the vast and great features that TFS supports along with certain known issues or drawbacks and alternative ways to tackle them.

-Hope, you reap the maximum benefit by the understanding the workflow of the tool and equally get the know-how of the most likely and relevant questionnaires for TFS.
+Hope, you reap the maximum benefit by understanding the workflow of the tool and equally get the know-how of the most likely and relevant questionnaires for TFS.

 A popular quote reads “Leaders never stop learning”.
 I would like to conclude here – but never let the learning stop.
 “Be the Leader and wish you a very Happy Learning”.